 A list of projects that have been funded through the FLEX Program can be found at this Link.

 Hallmarks of the FLEX Program are:

 CCR Basic/Translational/Clinical Axis Awards facilitate creation of research teams along the basic-translational-clinical spectrum.
 The objective is to perform high-impact collaborative research on translational/clinical projects working towards “bench to bedside” and/or “bedside to bench” advances.
-These teams will be composed of closely interacting and collaborating basic, translational and clinical scientists.
-Funding will be provided for three years with the possibility of a maximum two year extension and up to $300,000 per year to cover personnel and/or supply costs.
+These teams must be composed of teams of at least one basic, one translational and and one clinical PI .
+Funding will be provided for three years with the possibility of a maximum two year extension and up to $350,000 per year to cover personnel and supply costs.